 The Company was incorporated in Ireland under the name Artisan Global Funds plc on 15 June 2010 as an investment company with variable capital, segregated liability between its Funds and with limited liability under registration number 485593.
-On 3 October 2011 the Company changed its name to Artisan Partners Global Funds plc.

-- (a) The registered office of the Company is 32 Molesworth Street, Dublin 2, Ireland. - (b) The authorised share capital of the Company is 300,002 Subscriber Shares of €1.00 each and 5,000,000,000,000 Shares of no par value.
+- (a) The registered office of the Company is 70 Sir John Rogerson's Quay, Dublin 2, Ireland. - (b) The authorised share capital of the Company is 300,002 Subscriber Shares of €1.00 each and 5,000,000,000,000 Shares of no par value.
 Two Subscriber Shares are held by Artisan Partners Limited Partnership and Artisan Partners UK LLP and the 300,000 Subscriber Shares held by the Investment Manager were redeemed on 22 June 2011. - (c) Neither the subscriber shares nor the Shares carry pre-emption rights.